Ashhar-24/AI-Summarizer/README.md

 ## 📢 Note

-This extension is not published on the Chrome Web Store yet (to avoid the $5 registration fee).
+This extension is not published on the Chrome Web Store yet.
 You can still use it easily by following the steps above.

 ## 🤝 Contributing